ReillyBova/Global-Illumination/README.md

 # Global Illumination Renderer
 This repository contains a C++ program that uses multithreaded raytracing and photon mapping to render photorealistic images of 3D environments.
-The photon mapping technique was described in Henrik Wann Jensen ["Global Illumination using Photon Maps"](http://graphics.ucsd.edu/~henrik/papers/photon_map/global_illumination_using_photon_maps_egwr96.pdf)[1].
+The photon mapping technique was described in Henrik Wann Jensen's paper, ["Global Illumination using Photon Maps"][1], and implementation decisions were heavily influenced by [Jensen's SIGGRAPH course notes][2].

 ## Table of Contents
 - [Global Illumination Renderer](#global-illumination-renderer)